Remove Nuisance Aquatic Plants and Accumulated Muck with Hydro-raking

 A professional lake manager can design a hydro-raking plan that provides seasonal management of submersed plants and at least 2-3 years of management for floating leaf and emergent species.
 For particularly dense invasive species infestations, the strategic application of EPA-registered aquatic herbicides may also be necessary to ensure thorough management of the problematic plant.
 While hydro-raking serves as an effective management tool for the removal of rooted and submersed nuisance plant species, other species can be best managed with additional strategies, like mechanical harvesting, which targets algae and floating leaf plant species such as water hyacinth and giant salvinia.

 Your waterbody does not need to be overrun with undesirable plants to experience the positive results of a hydro-raking project.
 Often, it is the best management solution for lakes and ponds containing thick bottom sludge or years of accumulated muck.
 A hydro-rake can collect up to 500 pounds of muck in each scoop and deposit it on the shore for off-site disposal.
-Or, the muck can be used to reshape crumbling shorelines using a patented sediment containment material called SOX Solutions.
+Or, the muck can be used to reshape crumbling shorelines using a patented bio-engineered shoreline system called SOX Solutions.

 The removal of this muck can be a critical turning point for a lake or pond suffering from poor water quality, bad odors, flooding issues, or nutrient pollution.
 As leaves, grass clippings, trash, and other debris are swept into a waterbody by runoff during rainstorms, they begin to decompose.
 This causes them to release unnaturally high levels of nutrients that fuel invasive plant infestations as well as Harmful Algal Blooms, which can produce dangerous toxins with suspected links to degenerative diseases like Parkinson’s, Alzheimer’s, and ALS.

 The removal of this nutrient-rich organic material can prevent undesirable plant and algae growth while improving water quality and volume.
 Ultimately, the best method to ensure your lake or pond maintains its health is preventative management.
 Biological dredging, for instance, utilizes beneficial bacteria to naturally eliminate excess muck at the bottom of a waterbody.
 This management tool is excellent for lakes and ponds in need of minor spot dredging or upkeep.
-Other proactive strategies aimed at reducing muck build-up and nutrient loading include buffer management, nutrient remediation, and aeration tools like Oxygen Saturation Technology, which inject oxygen-enriched water directly into bottom sediments for optimized decomposition.
+Other proactive strategies aimed at reducing muck build-up and nutrient loading include buffer management, nutrient remediation, and aeration tools.

 Hydro-raking can be extremely effective at removing plant matter, organic material, and debris, but mechanical dredging or hydraulic dredging can serve as transformative solutions that will increase depths and remove plant fragments, sediment, and other debris from the site.
 Though typically thought of as costly and more disruptive, dredging is often the best approach for lakes and ponds that have been neglected or misused for long periods of time.
 And with the help of bathymetric mapping technology, your lake management professional can help you quantify the rate of sedimentation and predict when dredging will eventually need to take place.
 With this information, you can better budget for and strategize your future dredging project.
 It’s never too early—or late—to begin implementing strategies that restore your waterbody for lasting beauty and enjoyment for years to come!